Types Of Traumatic Brain Injury

 It is important to note that open traumatic brain injuries, often times involve a simultaneous closed traumatic brain injury.
 Again, such additional injury may also go undiagnosed due to lack obviousness or subsequent development.

 Traumatic Brain Injuries are additionally classified into primary and secondary.
-‘Primary Injuries’ are those occurring as an immediate result of the accident, and treatment often focuses on prevention of subsequent injuries, or ‘Secondary Injuries,’ which are often the result of failure to seek medical treatment, lack of awareness of symptoms, and in unfortunate cases, negligence occurring during treatment, which is known as medical malpractice.
+‘Primary Injuries’ are those occurring as an immediate result of the accident, and treatment often focuses on prevention of subsequent injuries, or ‘Secondary Injuries,’ which are often the result of failure to seek medical treatment, lack of awareness of symptoms, and in unfortunate cases, negligence occurring during treatment.

 The head and brain injury attorneys of Zneimer & Zneimer, P.C. represent Illinois victims who have sustained all types of traumatic brain injury.
 Our team of experienced Chicago lawyers are dedicated to seeing to it that victims of traumatic brain injury receive the best medical care possible.